Appendices

 Appendix L: Career Placement

-The Office of Research Affairs or the Office of University Initiatives and Student Success may furnish, upon request, information about the employment of students who graduate from programs or courses of study preparing students for a particular career field.
-Any such data provided must be in a form that does not allow for the identification of any individual student.
+The Career Services Center and/or Center for University Advancement furnish, upon request, information about the employment of students who graduate from programs or courses of study preparing students for a particular career field.
+Data provided must be in a form that does not allow for the identification of any individual student.
 This information includes data concerning the average starting salary and the percentage of previously enrolled students who obtained employment.
-The information may include data collected from either graduates of the university or graduates of all universities in the California State University system.

 Appendix M: Changes of Rules and Policies